Label-free quantification of metabolites

 At the current state we found several metabolites in the individual maps but so far don’t know what they are.
 To identify metabolites, OpenMS provides multiple tools, including search by mass: the AccurateMassSearch node searches observed masses against the Human Metabolome Database (HMDB)[1], [2], [3].
 We start with the workflow from the previous section (see Figure 34).

 • Open the Configure dialog of the FileConverter node and select the tab OutputTypes.
-In the drop down list for FileConverter.1.out select featureXML.
+In the dropdown list for FileConverter.1.out select featureXML.

 • Add an AccurateMassSearch node (Community Nodes > OpenMS > Utilities) and connect the output of the FileConverter node to the first port of the AccurateMassSearch node.